Advancing Antibody and Cell Based γδ Approaches

 With all eyes now on these cells, the virtual 2nd Gamma Delta T Therapies Summit remains your one-stop shop to advance your clinical development as we work to improve the fundamental understanding of gamma delta subsets and ensure consistency from development through to manufacturing of GDT cells robustly and at scale to bring to market safe and effective antibody and cell-based Gamma Delta T Therapeutics.

-Join us virtually this July, as trailblazers from the likes of Gamma Delta Therapeutics, Phosphogam, Adaptate Biotherapeutics, Janseen and Lava Therapeutics come together to drive the clinical development of safe and efficacious Gamma Delta therapies.
+Trailblazers from the likes of Gamma Delta Therapeutics, Phosphogam, Adaptate Biotherapeutics, Janseen and Lava Therapeutics joined us virtually this July, to come together to drive the clinical development of safe and efficacious Gamma Delta therapies.

 Topics you can’t afford to miss: